Volunteering

 • Kurt Fredrickson (2012)

-Here are only a few opportunities where volunteers are needed and welcome:
+View opportunities where volunteers are needed and welcome below:

 Other Ways to Help the Community

 The City of Simi Valley has more than two-dozen official citizen boards, commissions, and appointments that provide varied opportunities to get involved in the community.
-Meetings of these groups are open to the public, and the public is encouraged to attend and participate even if they are not appointed to serve.
+Meetings are open to the public, and the public is encouraged to attend even if they are not appointed to serve.

 Local Non-Profit Organizations